 6. See native wildlife at the Brook Waimarama Sanctuary

 If you haven’t had the chance to see some of New Zealand’s rare and fascinating wildlife yet then the Brook Waimarama Sanctuary is an awesome opportunity to do so!
-See bellbirds, fantails, kiwi, blue duck, New Zealand robins, native reptiles and bats in this sanctuary protected by a predator proof fence.
-That way, native wildlife have less threats from introduced predators and have a chance to thrive!
+See bellbirds, fantails, kiwi, blue duck, New Zealand robins, native reptiles and bats in this sanctuary protected by a predator-proof fence.
+That way, native wildlife have fewer threats from introduced predators and have a chance to thrive!